gmzi/edgarQ/README.md

 # edgarQ

 Query [SEC EDGAR API](https://www.sec.gov/edgar/sec-api-documentation) by company concept using python.
 A serverless Flask route and helper functions to send requests and process responses.
+Live price data is requested from [FMP](https://site.financialmodelingprep.com) and used to calculate EPS to price ratios.

 Information is not accurate and there's a lot to explore.
 Please fork / refactor / contribute.
-Live price data being requested from [FMP](https://site.financialmodelingprep.com)

 ## Usage